harsh241082/RISC-V-Simulator/README.md

 - If needed more instructions can be added to the `risc_v.h` file.
 - New Instruction type can be added by making a function in `instruction.h`.
-- The maximum line of input file can be increased by just chenging the 50 in `data.h` and `data.cpp`.
+- The maximum line of input file can be increased by just changing the 4096 in `data.h` and `data.cpp`.
 - The application can be made to support for pseudo-instructions by adding a new function in `instruction.h`
 - The project can be made to support for more than one file by making a loop in `main.cpp`.
 - We can improve the application by adding a GUI to it.